vagfed/ocp-ppc-install/README.md

 ### nodes.yml
 This file identifies the bootnode, the three master nodes and the workers you want to install.
 For each LPAR you need to provide the name of the corresmponding LPAR as shown in the HMC, together with the hostname without any domain name.

+You can find two samples for a full and compact cluster:
+- `SAMPLE_FULL_CLUSTER_nodes.yml`
+- `SAMPLE_COMPACT_CLUSTER_nodes.yml`

+Note that no workers are defined in compact cluster configuration.

 ## ocp.yml
 This file provides the primary OpenShift configuration details.